Introduction to Mini-Grids

 Mini-grids can be developed or operated by state utilities, private companies, communities, non-governmental organisations, or a mix of different players such as public-private partnerships.
 The generation and distribution assets may be developed and managed by different players, both public and private.
 The mini-grids can run on diesel, renewables (solar PV, hydro, wind, biomass etc) or as renewable-diesel hybrids.
 Green mini-grids are those that generate a significant portion of their power from renewables.

 The Green Mini-grid Help Desk has been designed as an information portal for all mini-grid developers and stakeholders.
-However, the support service is only available to green mini-grid developers in Sub Saharan Africa that are privately-owned or managed or have some private sector involvement.
+However, the support service for developers is only available to green mini-grid developers in Sub Saharan Africa that are privately-owned or managed or have some community or private sector involvement.
 For more information, please refer to 'Apply for Help'.